 2. London 2012 was a Historical Moment for Equality

 We've come a long way from naked competitors and excluded athletes to the Olympics of today.
 And London 2012 proved a landmark moment for the Olympics.
 Among other things, the London 2012 Olympic Games was known as the Women's Games.
 Why?
-Because it was the first summer Olympics which showcased true equality.
-Women were not barred from a single sport and for the first time in history, each and every nation sent a female competitor.
+Because it was the first summer Olympics that showcased true equality.
+Women were not barred from a single sport and for the first time in history, each nation sent a female competitor.

 1. The Longest Remaining Record In The Modern Olympics Is Now 50 Years Old

 Bob Bearman won the long jump in the 1968 Olympic Games in Mexico.
 His superhuman leap registered a remarkable 8.90 metres to become an Olympic record, which to this day stands in the competition.
 Greg Rutherford said of his iconic jump; 'It was a special jump back then and a special jump right now'.

 How Many Of Our Crazy Olympic Facts Did You Know?

 Whether you knew before or you know now, there is a multitude of inspirational sporting stories and quirky traditions that the Olympics have given us over the years - making it one of the world's most prestigious, exciting and eventful sporting events in history.